Our History in Public

 Policy and consultation

 Bristol researchers have worked closely with a range of heritage organisations including English Heritage, the National Trust, Bristol City Museums and Archives and the SS Great Britain.
 One recent collaboration led to the Empire Through the Lens exhibition.
-We are proud to be a partner of History and Policy.
-This national network enables historians, policy makers and journalists to connect and learn from each other.

 Our Historians play a key role in the Faculty’s Digital Cultures and Methods cluster.
 Digital humanities research in the Department includes projects using corpus linguistics and GIS mapping.
 The Historical Photographs of China project has created a virtual photographic archive of modern China, uploading over 10,000 photographs since 2006.